/

 • Create different device containers to separate private and professional data

-MDM solutions were originally designed to manage smartphones, later also tablets.
-Many providers were therefore specialised in individual operating systems such as iOS or Android.
-As mobile device management became more widespread, the need for centralised management of different types of devices grew.
-As a result, the range of functions of the solutions offered increased, so that today a wide range of different devices and systems can be managed via a single software.
+MDM solutions were originally designed to manage smartphones, and later also tablets.
+Many providers therefore specialized in individual operating systems such as iOS or Android.
+As mobile device management became more widespread, the need for centralized management of different device types grew.
+As a result, the functional scope of the solutions on offer increased so that today a wide range of different devices and systems can be managed using a single software package.

-Separate from the MDM solutions, the device manufacturers have their own programmes to register the devices in the MDM solution.
+Separate from the MDM solutions, the device manufacturers each have their own programs to register the devices in the MDM solution.

 Apple

-The portals Apple Business Manager and Apple School Manager are used for the enrolment of Apple devices.
-The web portals can be used to include iOS, iPadOS and macOS devices in the administration and to manage apps and licences.
+The Apple Business Manager and Apple School Manager portals are used for the device enrollment of Apple devices.
+The web portals can be used to add iOS, iPadOS and macOS devices to the administration and manage apps and licenses.

 Android

-Android Zero Touch and Samsung Knox Mobile (for Samsung devices) are available for the enrolment of Android devices.
-Software and licences are managed via the Managed Google Play Store.
+Android Zero Touch and Samsung Knox Mobile (for Samsung devices) are available for the enrollment of Android devices.
+Software and licenses are managed via the Managed Google Play Store.

 Windows

-Companies organise their employees' access to all important applications via Azure Active Directory.
+Companies use Azure Active Directory to organize their employees' access to all important applications.
 It can also be used to automatically add Windows devices to the respective MDM solution.

 Which MDM solution is suitable for my company?

-As is so often the case, a blanket answer to this question cannot be given.
+As is so often the case, there is no general answer to this question.
 Rather, the individual choice depends on a number of factors

 • How many devices must be able to be managed?

-• Is it one type of unit or numerous different ones?
+• Is it one type of device or many different ones?

 • How and for what are the devices used?